RyanFleck/Jekyll-Art-Gallery/_artwork/piece-one.markdown

 ---
-layout: post
+layout: artwork
-title: "Test Title"
+title: "Art One"
 date: 2018-11-01 07:34:45
-image-file: test.png
+image-file: one.jpg
 short-description: "Radiant swirls and depthful blacks."
 ---